mobtest/renaissance.io/documents/usability_testing_mobile_apps.md

 # Usability testing mobile apps

-The goal of usability testing is to see how efficiently and succesfully someone can use your app, while having an enjoyable experience
+The goal of usability testing is to see how efficiently and succesfully someone can use your app, in the applicable context while having an enjoyable experience.

-## Testing plan
+## Testing plan setup
 1. What are the main use cases?
 Describe them for yourself, and give the end state as a taks to users: buy a car, book a room etc.
+2. In what context will that use case take place?
+3. How are you going to record the testing?
-2. For quantive research, track each step that a user takes with software, use heatmap technology to see what buttons and areas are touched
+4. Are you going to do quantive research, if so track each step that a user takes with software, maybe use heatmap technology to see what buttons and areas are touched

+# Checklist

 ## Conventions
 1. Are there several apps that offer similar functionality?
 Think refresh of table data, browse through photo's or pages, etc.